iant1212/networkReach/README.md

 and returns partial edges when the last node is not accessible but some part of the edge is within the accessible distance.

+The function takes as arguments the edge table name, the geometry field, the cost, the startnode, and the maximum cost in the network (calculated on said cost field)
-The function currently uses a table named 'streets', a field for the distance value named 'cost', and a field for edge geometry named 'the_geom'.
-Also the 'streets' table needs to have a unique id field named 'id'.
+Also the edge table needs to have a unique id field named 'id'.

-There is a custom type that needs to be created for this to work.
-The SQL for creating the custom type is commented out at the beginning of the networkReach.sql file.
+The function no longer uses a custom type, but declares the table type returned.
 ============
 Things to do
 =========================
-Add table name and cost field name parameters to the function so it can work on any database.

-Make it so that any lon/lat input will find the closest point on the closest line and then do the network reach.